in-rolls/up-2015-panchayat-ge-results/readme.md

 Type of posts = Area panchayat chief, district panchayat president, district panchayat member, area panchayat member, gram panchayat head.

-For district panchayat president, we only have one file as a row in this data is a block (816 \approx 822, which is the total number of blocks), and varying the district field in the results doesn't change the results.
+For area panchayat chief and district panchayat president, there is only have one file each.

 ### Script